tip-org/tools-paper/paper.md

 skolemise it at the type level, introducing fresh abstract sorts in place for the type variables.

-We successfully monomorphised all but one of our benchmarks;
+The transformation successfully monomorphises all but one of our benchmarks;
 the failing one has a polymorphically recursive data type.